kism/mpvscripts/README.md

 # mpvscripts
-MPV Scripts, currently for implementing VLC hotkeys
+KiSM's mpv scripts

+### Why?
+I created this project to:
+- Implement the VLC crop hotkey
+- Implement the VLC aspect ratio hotkey

+More scripts may come in the future.

+### File location

-Where to put lua scripts, create the folders if the don't exist:
+Where to put mpv lua scripts, create the folders if the don't exist:

+\*nix:
+`~/.config/mpv/scripts`

 Windows:
 `%appdata%\mpv\scripts`

-\*nix:

-`~/.config/mpv/scripts`